Methane on the temperate exo-Saturn TOI-199b: Introduction

 With a Transmission Spectroscopy Metric of 107, the newly confirmed planet \planetname\ ($0.810\pm0.005\,{R}_{{\rm{J}}}$, \citealt{hobson2023}) stands out as one of the most favorable low-temperature giant planets for atmospheric characterization.
 Its mass and radius suggest a Saturn-like internal structure with an H$_2$-dominated atmosphere.
-The planet orbits its G9V host star every 105 days, receiving $2.5$ times Earth's irradiation, which corresponds to a zero-albedo equilibrium temperature of 352 K. Its relatively low mass ($0.17\pm0.02\,{M}_{{\rm{J}}}$) and eccentricity ($0.09_{-0.02}^{+0.01}$) suggest a low internal heat flux (below that of modern-day Jupiter) and further solidify TOI-199\,b as a canonical test case for temperate giant exoplanets.
+The planet orbits its G9V host star every 105 days, receiving $2.5$ times Earth's irradiation, which corresponds to a zero-albedo equilibrium temperature of 352 K. Its relatively low mass ($0.17\pm0.02\,{M}_{{\rm{J}}}$) and eccentricity ($0.09_{-0.02}^{+0.01}$) suggest a low internal heat flux \citep{fortney2020beyond} and further solidify TOI-199\,b as a canonical test case for temperate giant exoplanets.

 Here we present the first atmospheric reconnaissance of \planetname\ from a single transit observed with JWST/NIRSpec G395M.
+Establishing \planetname\ as the representative temperate gas giant for detailed atmospheric studies, this paper not only provides the initial constraints on its atmospheric properties, but also uses advanced atmospheric models to chart the next steps in the characterization.
+In addition, we analyze the JWST and TESS light curves to model the transit timing variations (TTVs) in the system, with the aim of refining the physical and orbital properties of the two known planets in the system, and predicting the transit times through to the end of the year 2040.

+The paper is structured as follows.
+In Section~\ref{sec:observations_and_data_reduction}, we describe our observations and our two independent data-reduction pipelines, and we present the resulting transmission spectrum.
+Section~\ref{sec:retrievals} reports the results from our two independent retrieval analyses.
+In Section~\ref{sec:self-consistent}, we present a series of self-consistent photochemical models anchored by the current data to delineate the current constraints and additional information about the planet's atmosphere that could be obtained with improved spectral precisions.
+In Section~\ref{sec:ttvs} we present the TTV analysis.
+Finally, in Section~\ref{sec:discussion_and_conclusion}, we discuss the results and outline how future observations can be used to place constraints on the efficacy of vertical mixing and photochemistry in this archetype low-temperature giant exoplanet.